AgentVadim839/integra-bank/README.md

 | USER | `1008` | `fun123` |
 | BANNED | `1009` | `fun123` |

+Authentication is simplified for demo purposes.
+In production this would be HTTPS, JWT/OAuth2, password hashing, device/session tracking.

 ## Main Features

 ### 1. Concurrency & Data Integrity